nomic-ai/nomic/docs/index.md

     index_id='66ae0cdf-2d01-440e-9d39-2ef68c3ad445'
     ```

-Learn how to use Nomics neural database Atlas to interact with your large collections of embeddings and text.
+Learn how to use Atlas to interact with your large collections of embeddings and text.

 ## Quickstart
 Install the Nomic client with: